techsenger/patternfx/README.md

 Composer Creation and Initialization.
 The `Composer` is created during the component’s pre-initialization phase via the protected `AbstractComponentView#createComposer()` method.
 Creating the composer at this stage ensures that both the `View` and the `ViewModel` are fully constructed, allowing the composer to immediately access and interact with their properties and methods.
-The composer is also initialized during the pre-initialization phase, while its deinitialization takes place in the component’s post-deinitialization phase.
+The composer is initialized before the `ViewModel` and deinitialized after the `ViewModel`.

 Advantages of this approach: